Collateral Damage and Covert Manipulation: The Dual Threat of UAP Encounters

 This indicates abduction and (possible) genetic manipulation has been occurring in bloodlines for as long as the objects have been here (which is likely thousands of years).
 This might be the “why” of the UFO phenomenon.
 We might be lab rats in a big genetic experiment, and those in charge of the experiment might not be extra-terrestrial.
 The purpose of the experiment might be as difficult to comprehend as a lab rat trying to understand a vaccine.
 Yet, at least the rat knows it’s in an experiment.

-It seems less necessary to understand the purpose of the experiment (quantum entaglement, hybridization, genetic, immunity or reproductive material, alteration of human dna long-term etc.) than to acknowledge the fact that it looks like an experiment.
+It seems less necessary to understand the purpose of the experiment (quantum entanglement, hybridization, genetic, immunity or reproductive material, alteration of human DNA long-term etc.) than to acknowledge the fact that it looks like an experiment.
 Medical and physical research on the people affected and the patterns that emerge will likely divulge the central reason it is interacting with humanity.

 In “Dimensions” Vallee argues that these abductions are an attempt at misdirection, and the phenomenon is impacting our belief systems in order to teach humanity something.
 UFO related phenomenon are part of a performance that acts as a control system by altering our behavior as a species over time.
 He questions why such a powerful species would need humanity for something so simple as reproductive material.
 And if it’s DNA they want…why go through all of the trouble of abductions?
 We have much simpler ways of collecting DNA.
 Ya know…like spit.